-Customized test method requests, protocol development, and/or modifications to any of the above tests are available.
-We can assist you with research design strategies to support your product claims and adhere to professional and regulatory standards.
+Customized test method development and/or modifications to any of the above tests are available.

-Our seasoned clinical research professionals conduct industry-sponsored clinical research trials that investigate the safety and/or efficacy of dental products seeking to improve oral health, whether through detection, prevention or treatment of oral health diseases, or evaluation for cosmetic benefits.
+Our seasoned clinical research professionals conduct industry-sponsored clinical research trials that investigate the safety and/or efficacy of dental solutions seeking to improve oral health, whether through detection, prevention or treatment of oral health diseases, or evaluation for cosmetic benefits.

-We plan, coordinate, execute and manage the full lifecycle of each clinical research trial safely and efficiently, in accordance with current International Conference of Harmonization (ICH) Good Clinical Practice standards (cGCP) and in compliance with the United States Code of Federal Regulations.
-All clinical research trials are overseen by an independent Institutional Review Board to protect the rights and welfare of our research volunteers.
+We plan, coordinate, execute and manage the full lifecycle of each clinical research trial safely and efficiently, in accordance with current Good Clinical Practice guidelines (cGCP) and in compliance with the United States Code of Federal Regulations.
+Clinical research trials are overseen by an Institutional Review Board as required by federal law.

-For additional information regarding clinical research studies, please contact Sylvia Santos or Heath C. McClure.
+For additional information regarding clinical research studies, please contact Amy Nunez.